SWxTREC/h3lioviz/README.md

 When you are ready to push your image, contact the web team infrastructure group for credentials and instructions on how to log in.
 Once this is complete you can run `./docker-publish.sh` to publish your image to the server.

-## Deploy ENLIL
+## Deploy H3lioViz

-Merges to the `dev` branch will automatically be deployed to enlil.dev.swx-trec.com.
+Merges to the `dev` branch will automatically be deployed to <https://h3lioviz.dev.swx-trec.com>.
 This is the `dev` deploy in the AWS environment and the contents of the `dev` brach will be reflected there.

 Be sure to `npm run lint && npm test` before merging to the `dev` branch.

 ### Version and release

-Once enlil.dev.swx-trec.com is tested and ready for a release, merge `dev` into `main`.
+Once <https://h3lioviz.dev.swx-trec.com> is tested and ready for a release, merge `dev` into `main`.
 From the `main` branch, run `npm version <major | minor | patch>` where major indicates a breaking change, minor is noticeable but non-breaking interface change, and patch is a non-breaking, under-the-hood refinement.

 This will: